kraxarn/spotify-qt/readme.md

 ## Building yourself

-Make sure you have Qt (6.0+) with SVG support, CMake (3.16+) and various build tools like `make`, `g++` and `git`.
+Make sure you have Qt (6.0+) with SVG support, CMake (3.16+) and various build tools like `make`/`ninja`, `g++` and `git`.
 Keep in mind that the develop branch is unstable at all times.
 Therefore, it's recommended to use the stable branch, which is updated after each new stable release, only including important bug fixes, unless you want to try out new features.

 ```
 git clone --branch stable https://github.com/kraxarn/spotify-qt.git
 cd spotify-qt
-mkdir build
-cd build
+cmake -S . -B build -D CMAKE_BUILD_TYPE=RelWithDebInfo
-cmake ..
+cmake --build build --parallel
-make
-./spotify-qt
+./build/spotify-qt
 ```